"Chihiro! Chihiro, answer me!"

 Chihiro noticed that he was wearing a sleek suit jacket, slacks, and tie, similar to a traditional Japanese high school uniform.
 In the back of her mind she wondered why he wasn't dressed in his clothing from the spirit realm.
 When she'd last seen him he'd been dressed in a white hakama with a blue shirt underneath, that had been tied with a violet sash.
 Now, seeing him in modern clothes, he looked so much older – and more handsome.

 Haku shifted his weight infinitesimally.
 Chihiro quickly grabbed his hand, before he could move out of the corner he'd backed himself into, and clenched it stubbornly in hers as she looked up to study his face.

 His hair was still the same inky black, and it hung around his olive-skinned face down to his broad shoulders.
 He still had thick bangs across his forehead, but it was still easy for her to see his large evergreen eyes and dark eyebrows.

 It didn't matter that this scenario made no sense.
 His name seemed to belong on her tongue, and her heart felt filled to bursting with happiness.
 She grinned hugely as she stared up at him, unabashed.

 He didn't return the smile, but she saw a flicker of something deep in his eyes.
-Solemnly he placed the hand she wasn't holding in a death grip over her lips to stop any more words.
+Solemnly he placed the hand she wasn't holding over her lips to stop any more words.
 He opened his own mouth to speak when the front door slammed open, shaking the walls of the apartment and surprising them both.

 "Chihiro!"
 She heard her mother's voice from the foyer.